patrickpr/trapdirector/docs/02-traps.md

 Sending traps for testing
 ---------------

-In the bin directory you have 3 bash files test_trap_v<n>.sh which will send snmp v1, v2 & v3 traps to localhost.
+In the bin directory you have 3 bash files test_trap_v(1|2|3).sh which will send snmp v1, v2 & v3 traps to localhost.

 Looking at traps received
 ---------------